Sign In

 The matrix is a guide to how boarders grow and develop, leading themselves into a new academic and home life here at John Paul College.
 It outlines an incremental process of how boarders acquire the skills and ability to lead by example and achieve success in their individual pursuits.

-The focus of KIT is to welcome new boarders in a way similar to a buddy program.
-This program allocates a student from Years Ten, Eleven or Twelve to a group of younger boarders.
-KIT allows boarders to connect with their boarding family through small activities that are negotiated through each member’s interests and likes.
-They are guided by a staff mentor, who is allocated to each KIT Group.
-Their role is to guide their KIT Group through the year by being an active pastoral care agent.
+The focus is to welcome new boarders in a way similar to a buddy program.
+This program allocates a student from Years 10, 11 or 12 to a group of younger boarders.
+The program allows boarders to connect with their boarding family through small activities that are negotiated through each member’s interests and likes.
+They are guided by a staff, whose role is to guide them through the year by being an active pastoral agent.

 Boarder Leadership and Committee Structure